-Requirement 1 of GSR Part 5 [1]: Legal and regulatory framework
+Requirement 1 of GSR Part 5 (Ref.
+[1]): Legal and regulatory framework

-"The government shall provide for an appropriate national legal and regulatory framework within which radioactive waste management activities can be planned and safely carried out.
+The government shall provide for an appropriate national legal and regulatory framework within which radioactive waste management activities can be planned and safely carried out.
 This shall include the clear and unequivocal allocation of responsibilities, the securing of financial and other resources, and the provision of independent regulatory functions.
-Protection shall also be provided beyond national borders as appropriate and necessary for neighbouring States that may be affected."
+Protection shall also be provided beyond national borders as appropriate and necessary for neighbouring States that may be affected.

-Requirement 6 of GSR Part 5 [1]: Interdependences
+Requirement 6 of GSR Part 5 (Ref.
+[1]): Interdependences

-"Interdependences among all steps in the predisposal management of radioactive waste, as well as the impact of the anticipated disposal option, shall be appropriately taken into account."
+Interdependences among all steps in the predisposal management of radioactive waste, as well as the impact of the anticipated disposal option, shall be appropriately taken into account.

-- 3.1.
-Storage of spent fuel should be undertaken within an appropriate national legal and regulatory framework that provides for a clear allocation of responsibilities [17], including responsibilities for meeting international obligations and for verifying compliance with these obligations, and which ensures the effective regulatory control of the facilities and activities concerned.
-The national legal framework should also ensure compliance with other relevant national and international legal instruments, such as the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [18]. - 3.2.
+3.1.
+Storage of spent fuel should be undertaken within an appropriate national legal and regulatory framework that provides for a clear allocation of responsibilities [13], including responsibilities for meeting international obligations and for verifying compliance with these obligations, and which ensures the effective regulatory control of the facilities and activities concerned [1, 3].
+The national legal framework should also ensure compliance with other relevant national and international legal instruments, such as the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [14].

+3.2.
 The management of spent fuel may entail the transfer of spent fuel from one operating organization to another and various interdependences exist between the various steps in the management of spent fuel.
-The legal framework should include provision to ensure a clear allocation of responsibility for safety throughout the entire process, in particular with regard to the storage of spent fuel and its transfer between operating organizations.
+The legal framework should include provision to ensure a clear allocation of responsibility for safety throughout the entire process, in particular with regard to storage of spent fuel and its transfer between operating organizations.
 Continuity of responsibility for safety should be ensured by means of a system of authorization by the regulatory body.
-For transfers between States, authorizations from the respective national regulatory bodies are required [18, 19].
+For transfers between States, authorizations from the respective national regulatory bodies are required [14, 15].

-- 3.3.
-The responsibilities of the regulatory body4, the operating organization and, where appropriate, the spent fuel owner in respect of spent fuel management should be clearly specified in the legal and regulatory framework and should be functionally separate. - 3.4.
-A mechanism for providing adequate financial resources should be established to cover any future costs, in particular the costs associated with spent fuel storage and decommissioning of the storage facility as well as the costs of managing radioactive waste.
-The financial mechanism should be established before licensing of the storage facility and its operation and should be updated as necessary.
-Consideration should also be given to provision of the necessary financial resources in the event of a premature shutdown of the spent fuel storage facility.
+3.3.
+The responsibilities of the regulatory $body^2$, the operating organization and, when appropriate, the spent fuel owner in respect of spent fuel management should be clearly specified and functionally separate.

+3.4.
+A mechanism for providing adequate financial resources should be established to cover any future costs, in particular, the costs associated with the spent fuel storage and decommissioning of the storage facility and also the costs of managing radioactive waste.
+The financial mechanism should be established before licensing and eventual operation and should be updated as necessary.
+Consideration should also be given to provision of the necessary financial resources in the event of premature shutdown of the spent fuel storage facility.